AlibabaCloudDocs/ecs/intl.en-US/Pricing/Billing FAQ.md

 ## What are the payment options of a savings plan?

 Savings plans support three payment options: All Upfront, Partial Upfront, and No Upfront.
-Different payment options offer different discounts.
+The discount that you can obtain varies based on the specified duration and billing method.
+You can obtain the maximum discount when you purchase a three-year all upfront savings plan.
+The corresponding discounts decrease based on the following sequence: three-year partial upfront, three-year no upfront, one-year all upfront, one-year partial upfront, and one-year zero upfront.
 For more information, see [Savings plans](/intl.en-US/Pricing/Billing methods/Savings plans.md).

-## Where do I view the recommendation and purchase pages for a savings plan?
+## Where do I view the recommendation and buy pages for a savings plan?

+-   Method 1

-You can purchase savings plans on the [Savings Plan](https://common-buy.aliyun.com/?spm=a2c81.a53620e.app.1.5a1011279HUkI1&commodityCode=savingplan_common_public_cn#/buy) page.
-You can also go to the [Recommended](https://usercenter2.aliyun.com/resource/spn/recommend) page for recommendations.
-The system recommends an appropriate savings plan based on your selected historical purchase records, savings plan type, and payment option.
+    You can directly accessthe [Savings plan buy page](https://common-buy-intl.alibabacloud.com/?spm=a2c63.p38356.879954.10.2ed96120enykMx&commodityCode=savingplan_common_public_intl#/buy) to purchase a savings plan.You can also go to the [Savings plan purchase recommendation page](https://usercenter2-intl.aliyun.com/resource/spn/recommend) to obtain suggestions.
+The system recommends an appropriate savings plan based on conditions such as the consumption data, savings plan type, and payment method you have selected.

+-   Method 2

+    Go to the[ECS console](https://partners-intl.console.aliyun.com/#/ecs).
+In the left-side navigation pane, choose **Instances & Images** \> **Savings Plan**.

 ## How do I query the discount offered in a savings plan?

-You can go to the [Discount Details](https://usercenter2.aliyun.com/resource/spn/price) page to query the pay-as-you-go discount offered in a savings plan.
+You can go to the[Discount Details](https://usercenter2-intl.aliyun.com/resource/spn/price) page to query the pay-as-you-go discount offered in a savings plan.

 ## How do I query the cost savings brought about by a savings plan?

-You can go to the Overview tab on the [Savings Plan](https://usercenter2.aliyun.com/resource/spn/overview) page to view the cost savings brought about by a savings plan, including the total, annual, and monthly saving amounts.
+You can go to theOverview tab on the [Savings Plan](https://usercenter2-intl.aliyun.com/resource/spn/overview) page to view the cost savings brought about by a savings plan, including the total, annual, and monthly saving amounts.

 ## Can I have multiple savings plans in effect at the same time?